elden2/victor-hugo/site/content/blog/Ulam.md

 Doesn't look half bad.
 And runs pretty fast as well.

 A second fun step would now be to alter the code to either start from different numbers (instead of starting from 1 in the center), or change the shape to see what happens.

+You can find the full code at https://github.com/zswarth/SmallProjects/blob/master/Ulam.py